-Please note that we are no longer accepting applications to this program; however, art video courses and study opportunities will continue to be offered in the Department of Film and Media Artsa.
+Please note that we are no longer accepting applications to this program; however, art video courses and study opportunities will continue to be offered in the Department of Film and Media Arts.
 Please contact VPA’s Office of Recruitment and Admissions to explore other programs.

 Our bachelor of fine arts (B.F.A.) degree program in art video focuses on the power of digital video as an interdisciplinary art form.
 The major is about the direct digital intersection of artists and audiences.
 Video is a visual and acoustic instrument with an unparalleled capacity to capture action and describe environments.
 Today’s video medium is a highly evolved, ubiquitous offspring of the once mass medium of television, a vast networked electronic delivery system of moving images and sounds.

 Video closes gaps, eliminating the distance between people and things.
 The video medium opens up into sounds and music, performance, and images and ideas.
 Video cameras are deeply embedded everywhere in the world, and the videated world is immediately accessible and manipulatable with non-linear digital workstations.

 Collaboration in this major is encouraged but not necessary.
 Unlike the crew structure and specialization inherent in film, the art video student can work effectively as an individual, in the manner of the visual artist or composer of music.
 Compared to a traditional art medium like oil painting, video is a devastatingly expansive medium that opens up and cascades into audio and music and digital multimedia and the web.